DevOpsEtc/dotfiles/README.md

     - Move larger functions to standalone scripts to reduce memory
 - Finish commenting gitconfig
 - Add tutorial with screenshots for repo cloning, forking, integrating & customizing
--   Cleanup new vimrc w/ minimal settings and no plugins

 **Feel free to fork, but YMMV!**